hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ```
 `Share`: An abstract concept having a unique identifier and an owner
 |_  `PrivateShare`: Represents a share owned by the executor of the scheme.
 Contains a secret value (EC Private key) used for signing.
 |_  `PublicShare`: Represents a share in the system.
-It contains public information that can be used to validate each signature and, when combined, to validate aggregated signatures.
+It contains public information that can be used to validate each signature and, when combined, to validate aggregate signatures.
 ```

 #####  Bootstrap Stage